 - Brown or coconut sugar

-Making the shortcrust cookie base for the vegan twix
+Making the shortcrust cookie base

-It's super easy and quick to make the base!
+It's super easy and quick to make the cookie base!
 Simply add the flour, butter, sugar and a dash of water to a food processor.
 Then pulse until combined and add the mixture to a lined cake tin.

 Bake the base in a preheated oven for about 15 minutes.
 This will make the base extra crunchy and delicious!

-Making gooey vegan caramel for the twix
+Making the vegan caramel layer

 Caramel needs to reach the FIRM BALL stage

-I love shortcuts but honestly the EASIEST way to tell if the caramel is ready is the soft/hard ball method.
+I love shortcuts but honestly, the EASIEST way to tell if the caramel is ready is the soft/hard ball method.
 That's when you drop some hot caramel into iced water and let it set a little (or put some on a plate and let it set in the freezer).
 It helps predict the final consistency of your caramel!

 The caramel is the best consistency when it reaches the 'firm ball' stage.
 This makes a sturdy but gooey caramel which is easy to cut, eat and is as close as possible to the original twix.